 The policy of the Trustees is to maintain a level of reserves that will be adequate to provide a stable basis for the continuing activity of the Multi Academy Trust having in mind such factors as fluctuations in anticipated pupil numbers, whilst ensuring that excessive funds are not accumulated.
 This is assessed over a five year budget period.
-Limited fluctuations due to pupil numbers is expected and the policy is to maintain end of year reserves no less than one month's operating costs which is £480,000.
-Reserves are currently higher than the target at but in the next five years schools have planned deficits which will be funded from the reserves.
+Limited fluctuations due to pupil numbers is expected and the policy is to maintain end of year reserves no less than one month's operating costs which is £487,000.
+Reserves are currently higher than the target, spending was conserved in the summer term 2019 during the partial closure due to the Covid pandemic, this allowed £30,000 additional reserves to support any unexpected costs due to the Covid pandemic and the reopening of schools in September 2020.
+Additional reserves are necessary to support school building improvements, ELAT schools have been unsuccessful in securing any CIF bids to date.
+In the next five years schools have planned deficits which will be funded from the reserves.